tylernix/tylernix.me/_posts/modify-keyboard-to-improve-efficiency.md

 }
 ```

-into this
+you write this

 ```edn
 {:des "caps_lock" :rules [[:##caps_lock :left_control nil {:alone :escape}]]}
 ```

-then multiply those lines saved by 100s of keys + commands.
+saving yourself nundreds of lines of code.

 ## Getting started

 1. Install [Karabiner-Elements](https://karabiner-elements.pqrs.org/).

     - Karabiner is an application you install on your computer.
     - During setup, only enable Karabiner on an external keyboard.
 That way, if you mess up your keyboard really bad after accidentally saving your karabiner.json file, you can use your internal mac keypad to fix it (or type your password in if you happen to lock yourself out and your keyboard isn’t working).
 I learned this the hard way.
 Thank goodness for TouchID!!

 2. Install [Goku](https://github.com/yqrashawn/GokuRakuJoudo).

     - Goku can be installed via [brew](https://brew.sh/).
-- `> brew install yqrashawn/goku/goku`
+    - `brew install yqrashawn/goku/goku`

 3. Using your terminal, navigate to `~/.config/`  and create a `karabiner.edn` file inside the folder.

-- `> cd ~/.config/`
+    - `cd ~/.config/`
-- `> touch karabiner.edn`
+    - `touch karabiner.edn`

 4. If you have VS Code installed, open the folder in a new window using.

-- `> code ~/.config/ -r`
+    - `code ~/.config/ -r`

 5. Copy my starter karabiner.edn file from [https://github.com/tylernix/dotfiles/blob/main/karabiner/karabiner.edn](https://github.com/tylernix/dotfiles/blob/main/karabiner/karabiner.edn) and replace in your karabiner.edn file.

-6. After saving the file, run `> goku` in your terminal.
+6. After saving the file, run `goku` in your terminal.

     - After setting up Karabiner, you may need to rename `profiles.name`  inside `~/.config/karabiner/karabiner.json` from “Default profile” to “Default” for Goku to work.
-- Note: Continue to run `> goku` in your terminal every time you make a change.
-I prefer this over `> gokuw` because if you mess up your keyboard keys and accidentally CTRL+S (save), it can be hard to type what you need in order to fix your keyboard.
+    - Note: Continue to run `goku` in your terminal every time you make a change.
+I prefer this over `gokuw` because if you mess up your keyboard keys and accidentally CTRL+S (save), it can be hard to type what you need in order to fix your keyboard.
 Speaking again from experience. :wink:

 7. Give it a try!
 See the instructions below on which keys to use.
 The world is now at your fingertips.